RoloChoo/Generalizable-Embodied-Robot-Reasoning/movement_receiver/README.md

-# 🎯 hookMain – Ultra Simple, Ultra Effective
+# 🎯 movement receiver – Ultra Simple, Ultra Effective

-**hookMain** is a minimalistic tracking system designed with clarity and performance in mind.
+**movement receiver** is a minimalistic tracking system designed with clarity and performance in mind.
 No bloated data structures, no unnecessary overhead. used mongodb